k3rn3l-p4n1c/postpython/README.md

 # Postpython
-Postpython is a library for [Postman](https://www.getpostman.com/) that run postman's collections.
+Postpython is a library for [Postman](https://www.getpostman.com/) that run Postman's collections.
 If you are using postman, but collection runner is not flexible enough for you and postman codegen is too boring, Postpython is here for your continuous integration.

 ## Why use Postpython instead of postman codegen?
-- Postman codegen should be applied one by one for each request and it's boring when your api changes, but with postpython you don't need to generate code.
+- Postman codegen should be applied one by one for each request and it's boring when your API changes, but with postpython, you don't need to generate code.
- Just export collection with postman and use it with Postpython.
+ Just export collection with Postman and use it with Postpython.
-- In code generation you don't have environment feature any more and variables are hardcoded.
+- In code generation, you don't have environment feature anymore and variables are hard coded.

 ## Why user Postpython instead of Postman collection runner?
-- With postpython you write your own script.
-But collection runner just tun all your requests one by one.
+- With postpython, you write your own script.
+But collection runner just turns all your requests one by one.
-So with Postpython you can design more complex test suites.
+So with Postpython, you can design more complex test suites.

 ## How to install?
 Postpython is available on [PyPI](https://pypi.python.org/pypi?name=postpython&version=0.1.2&:action=display) and you can install it using pip:
 ```
 $ pip install postpython
 ```